jilupatel/Airbnb/README.md

 - JWT Authentication (Secure Login)
 - Cloudinary (for image uploads)

 ## 🚀 Getting Started

 Follow these steps to set up the project on your local machine.

-## 🚀 Getting Started

-Follow these steps to set up the project on your local machine.